Cognition: Others

 Social cognitions are mental activities through which individuals make sense of social phenomena.
 They include diverse types, such as the recognition of faces and facial expressions, the interpretation of intentions and behavior, and the evaluation of social cues and dynamics.
 A central topic in this field is theory of mind—the ability to understand others as mental beings with emotions, desires, and beliefs different from one's own.
 This ability allows individuals to think about and respond to the mental states of others.
 Moral cognitions are a type of social cognition that make individuals aware of the moral significance of situations.
 They occur when people recognize and appreciate altruistic behavior or disapprove of malicious and harmful actions.
-Cognitive psychologists also study the relation between cognition and emotion, for example, how emotions influence mental operations like attention and decision-making.
+Cognitive psychologists also study the relation between cognition and emotion—for example, how emotions influence mental operations like attention and decision-making.

-Cognitive processes do not always function as they should and can lead to inaccuracies, either because of natural errors associated with cognitive biases or as a result of pathological impairments from cognitive disorders.
+Cognitive processes do not always function as they should, and can lead to inaccuracies, either because of natural errors associated with cognitive biases or as a result of pathological impairments from cognitive disorders.
 Cognitive biases are systematic ways in which human thinking deviates from ideal norms of rationality.
 They are common patterns that affect most people, leading to misinterpretations of reality and suboptimal decisions.
 Cognitive biases are often caused by heuristics or mental shortcuts, which the brain uses to increase speed and reduce cognitive load.
 For instance, people typically rely on information that easily comes to mind when assessing a situation while disregarding more relevant information that is harder to retrieve.

 Cognitive disorders involve a more pronounced deviation from typical mental functioning.
 High-level cognitive abilities usually require the interaction of many low-level processes.
 Impairments affecting a specific subprocess often result in a partial malfunction of the high-level process while leaving its other functions intact.
-For example, prosopagnosia is a perceptual disorder in which individuals lack the ability to recognize faces without impacting other visual abilities.
+For example, prosopagnosia is a perceptual disorder in which individuals struggle to recognize faces, although their other visual abilities remain unaffected.
 Similarly, anterograde amnesia is an impaired ability to form and recall new memories but leaves long-term memory intact.
 Disorders can affect a wide range of mental functions, including thought and language.
 Some disorders involve a general cognitive decline that is not limited to one specific function.
-For instance, Alzheimer's disease is associated with a global, gradual impairment of memory, reasoning, and language.
+For instance, Alzheimer's disease is associated with a widespread, gradual impairment of memory, reasoning, and language.

 Theories

 Various theories of the nature of cognition have been proposed.
 They provide conceptualizations and models to represent cognitive processes, explain empirical data, and predict experimental outcomes.
-Some theories propose interpretations of the overall cognitive architecture of the mind, seeking to explain cognition as a whole.
+Some theories propose interpretations of the overall cognitive architecture (Note: A cognitive architecture is a model or framework of cognition.
+It describes how different components and processes interact to explain human cognition or to serve as a blueprint for artificial systems.) of the mind, seeking to explain cognition as a whole.
 Others suggest more limited models intended only for specific mental activities, such as theories of visual attention.